shivanshss/tcas_india_divergence_selection/README.md

 # tcas_india_divergence_selection
 This repository contains scripts, test data, and sample output files for analysis done for chapter 2 of my PhD thesis

-In this project, I use Illumina short read sequences from many samples across
+In this project, I use Illumina short-read sequences from many samples across many populations.
+Here we align paired-end short reads to a reference, call variants (SNPs) and annotate those variants on the basis of a genomic feature file (gff).
+We then use these SNPs to understand divergence and selection in the genomes.

 [Step 1](https://github.com/shivanshss/tcas_india_divergence_selection/blob/main/step1/step1.README)